Imagine owning one of the most beautiful snakes on earth.

 Do Rainbow Boas make great pets?

-They do make great pets.
+They do make great pets and are very deserving of creative or funny snake names.
 But they have a few specific environmental requirements that we’ll get into below and they can be a bit aggressive.

 For that reason, they don’t make the best pets for beginners.
 But if you have some experience with snakes, rainbow boas can be amazing pets.